stylight/handbook/_docs/units.markdown

 ## Teams

-Most teams are [cross-functional](http://engineering.stylight.com/formed-cross-functional-business-teams/) - meaning, they have all the (different) skills they need to fulfil their mission.
+Most teams are [cross-functional](http://engineering.stylight.com/formed-cross-functional-business-teams/) - meaning, they have all the (different) skills they need to fulfill their mission.
 This implies that most of your team colleagues will have different specialties than you do.
 A team might consist of developers, designers, UX experts, business experts, etc.

 ## Central functions